Saysutshun (Newcastle Island Marine) Park: Coal industry at Newcastle Island and Nanaimo

 English officials of the Hudson's Bay Company named the island Newcastle after the discovery of coal here in 1849.
 It was named for the noted mining town of Newcastle upon Tyne, Northumberland, England.
 The discovery of coal here gave the British a source on the west coast of North America for fuel for their steamships and later railroads.
 Mining was established at Fort Rupert in 1830, but the quality of coal at Newcastle Island was superior and superseded it.

 Native chief Ki’et’sa’kun is credited with telling the English about coal in 1849–1850.
 He was said to have seen a blacksmith in Fort Victoria using coal in his fire.
 Ki’et’sa’kun told the man he knew of a site with abundant coal.
-Joseph McKay, a Hudson's Bay Company clerk was told, and promised to reward the chief with rum and free gun repair if he could bring proof of his claim.
+He was given a bottle of rum and free gun repair if he could bring proof of his claim back to Fort Victoria.
 In April 1850, approximately fifteen months after he first spoke to the blacksmith, Ki’et’sa’kun returned with a canoe full of coal.
+Joseph McKay, a Hudson's Bay Company clerk was told and was sent to investigate.
 This coal proved to be superior to the coal being mined at Fort Rupert.

 The British did not establish a mine on Newcastle Island until 1852.
 When the first mine was sunk there, workers produced 50 tons of coal in one day.
 In honour of Ki’et’sa’kun's find, the English called him 'Coal Tyee', meaning Great Coal Chief.
 McKay Point was named for Joseph McKay.

 The two mines on Newcastle Island were called the Fitzwilliam and the Newcastle mines.
 The Newcastle Mine was open from 1853 to 1856 and was along the Newcastle seam.
 The Fitzwilliam Mine, located along the Douglas seam, was worked from 1872 to 1882.
 Both seams ran across the island and to Nanaimo.
 Coal was also found in a seam that extended to Protection Island.